-The second question is from an MSer called Julie, and she asks, how bad can MS get?
+Patrick: The second question is from an MSer called Julie, and she asks, how bad can MS get?

+Karen Vernon, MS Nurse: I purposely picked this question because I actually think it’s an all-encompassing question and one that is extremely difficult to answer from a health professional viewpoint.
 It’s very much a balance of being realistic with people and not insulting someone’s intelligence in relation to that.
-Very rarely do people die from MS, but people can die with MS. Having said that, as in any lifelong disease, you can get extreme variants of that, but for the vast majority of people, it isn’t fatal.
-But it’s a frightening thing and I think one of the things, it is totally and utterly unpredictable, and that makes it very difficult for us to say to people how they’re going to be in five years, ten years, 15 years’ time.
-We do, we can use our experience, you know, we’ve worked in MS for a long time, there are research studies looking at what they call natural history of the disease, but it’s very individualistic and it’s difficult to know, you know, because unfortunately people don’t just get MS, you can get other things, so it’s putting all that into balance and when you’re newly diagnosed, trying to take all that in, can be difficult.
+Very rarely do people die from MS, but people can die with MS. Having said that, as in any lifelong disease, you can get extreme variants of that, but for the vast majority of people it isn’t fatal.
+But it’s a frightening thing and I think one of the things, it is totally, utterly unpredictable, and that makes it very difficult for us to say to people how they’re going to be in five years, ten years, 15 years’ time.
+We can use our experience, you know, if we’ve worked in MS for a long time, there are research studies looking at what they call natural history of the disease, but it’s very individualistic and it’s difficult to know, you know, because unfortunately, people don’t just get MS, you can get other things.
+So it’s putting all that into balance and when you’re newly diagnosed trying to take all that in, it can be difficult.

-Thank Carolyn, sounds like those are in place.
+Patrick: Thanks Karen, sounds like those are in place.